 Relatedness is described as a sense of belonging and connectedness to others and is central across wellbeing theories.
 "Relatedness needs are satisfied when others recognise and support one's self and when the person feels able to connect with, feel significant with, and be helpful to others."
-Therefore, relatedness can be fulfilled through pro-sociality, such as acts of giving, as well as through opportunities to feel cared for (Ryan & Deci, 2017, p.
+Therefore, relatedness can be fulfilled through prosociality, such as acts of giving, as well as through opportunities to feel cared for (Ryan & Deci, 2017, p.
 11).
 Technologies increasingly support social connection, however, not all social interaction (technologically-mediated or otherwise) helps us feel a greater sense of connectedness.
-From collecting 'friends' and performing on social media ('me-forming'), to comparing oneself to idealised others, and incessant notifications, there are many ways in which digital social connection does not fulfil the need for relatedness and may even hinder it.
+From collecting "friends" and performing on social media ("me-forming"), to comparing oneself to idealized others, and exposure to divisive dis-information and the social echo-chambers that result, there are many ways in which digital social connection does not fulfil the need for relatedness and may even hinder it.